Nurssssssssss/final-web2/frontend/README.md

   "updatedAt": "..."
 }
 GET /api/photos
-Public list of all photos, sorted by createdAt (newest first), with userId populated to include the author's username.[cite:13]
+Public list of all photos, sorted by createdAt (newest first), with userId populated to include the author's username.

 Response (single item example):